ghsumhubh/ASAI-reconstruction/README.md

 # ASAI reconstruction

-A reconstruction of the main results of the paper [Enhancing CRISPR-Cas9 gRNA efficiency prediction by data integration and deep learning](https://www.nature.com/articles/s41467-021-23576-0)
+A reconstruction of the main results of the paper [Enhancing CRISPR-Cas9 gRNA efficiency prediction by data integration and deep learning](https://www.nature.com/articles/s41467-021-23576-0).

+This reconstruction was done as a project in the course 'Advanced Topics in Artificial Intelligence(89950)' as part of our MSc degree in Bar-Ilan University.

 ## Requirements